 These guys sure as shit haven’t lost any talent.
 Jon Mess’ screaming gets better every year and this record really flexes his range which outright shocked me on some of these tracks.
 I didn’t even know he could go as high as he does in ‘No One I Know’.
 I’m just convinced he’s a genius; he can accompany any composition and contort his voice in ways I don’t even understand.
 This is top tier modern -core vocals.
 This is better than all the generic post-metalcore releases I’ve been hearing like Architects and Northlane these past few years; better than a lot of metal and a lot of hardcore.

 They’ve really blurred the genres with finesse to generate an undeniably heavy album.
 The guitar, drums and bass are all on point as usual, showing a great deal of versatility.
 These guys can straight up stop and start sudden changes seamlessly – it all travels as one unit with the vocals and you can hear that constant forward momentum in the pacing.
 In the five years since the first LP they’ve certainly brushed up on their metal chops with a lot more modern metal influences and it’s really upped the ante for them.

 There was a moment or two where I become skeptical, particularly a couple of parts where auto-tuned clean vocals are introduced and has a bit of a modern tackiness to it.
 Fortunately it’s barely there at all and I’m actually thankful that wasn’t the new direction entirely.
 It was closer to the style of Dillinger Escape Plan on Option Paralysis, and the vocals have similarities as well.
 LP 2 shows an appropriate amount of growth that makes me really hopeful for an even better LP 3 in the distant future.

 If you want more background on this album read my first review because a lot of those ideals are carried over here.
-The gore related stuff appears to be mostly gone on this release though.
-As I listen in more detail I’ll add to this.
+The gore related metaphor use appears to be mostly gone on this release.